chrisb13/mkmov/docs/usage.rst

-        3dsurf      [T3] use a netCDF file make a movie of a 2d field as a 3d surface stitch      [T4] stitch files together using ffmpeg quiver      [T5] use two netCDF files to make a quiver of a 2d field examples    show some examples of commands that work 'out of the box'
+        3dsurf      [T3] use a netCDF file make a movie of a 2d field as a 3d surface stitch      [T4] stitch files together using ffmpeg quiver      [T5] use two netCDF files to make a quiver of a 2d field 2dbm        [T6] use a netCDF file make a contourf of a 2d field and use basemap examples    show some examples of commands that work 'out of the box'

     See 'python mkmov.py help <command>' for more information on a specific command.